Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 —Payton

-When the mural class met with Randy Marks from the OKC Office of Arts and Cultural Affairs, they learned that the process for getting not only murals, but other forms of public art installed is a much more extensive process than slapping paint up on a wall.
-First, one must go through the Oklahoma City Office of Arts and Cultural Affairs to get their artwork approved, if it’s going to be on public property or on the external surface of a building (Indoor murals are at the discretion of the shopkeeper).
+When the mural class met with Randy Marks from the Oklahoma City Office of Arts and Cultural Affairs, they learned that the process for getting not only murals, but other forms of public art installed is a much more extensive process than slapping paint up on a wall.
+First, one must go through Oklahoma City’s Office of Arts and Cultural Affairs to get their artwork approved, if it’s going to be on public property or on the external surface of a building.
+Indoor murals are at the discretion of the property owner.

 The mural artist must build a presentation which includes the stages of execution, mockups, expected start and finish date, location, and a budget for the project if it will require public funding from the city.
 The presentation must be formally presented in front of the Oklahoma City Office of Arts and Cultural Affairs Committee and approved.
 Once approved, the artist will begin preparing for the mural process; this includes gathering materials, preparing the workspace, and getting the necessary paperwork and waivers in order.

-When the mural class met with the Oklahoma City Office of Arts and Cultural Affairs, they learned the importance of VARA waivers because on January 23, 2017, Bob Palmer’s 2-year old mural, on 46th and Western (along the crown heights area) was painted over by Alotta Action Advertising, a new company who had just moved into the building.
-This mural was a legacy piece by one of Oklahoma’s most acclaimed artists, and the idea that it has been covered up has a lot of artists upset at the lack of respect for the internationally renowned artist.
+When the mural class met with the Oklahoma City Office of Arts and Cultural Affairs, they learned the importance of VARA waivers.
+The need for VARA waivers was highlighted when a new company, Alotta Action Advertising, moved into the building on the southeast corner of Northwest 46th Street and Western Avenue and painted over world-renowned and beloved Oklahoma artist, Bob Palmer’s 2-year old mural.
+This mural was a legacy piece by one of Oklahoma’s most acclaimed artists, and the idea that it has been covered up has a lot of artists upset at the lack of respect for the internationally revered painter.
+After this poorly-received decision had district leaders, local artists, and OKC citizens alike seeing red, both literally and figuratively,

 The mural class also learned about Kent Twitchell, the Los Angeles artist who settled his lawsuit against the U.S. government and 11 other defendants, for $1.1 million, for painting over his six-story mural—“Ed Ruscha Monument,” that was painted on the side of a federal government-owned downtown building.